Since Commerial Printing is considered an Essential Business, all of our locations are operating, and orders are shipping on time.

 Weight - the weight of a paper refers to its thickness and is typically measured in pounds (such as 20#) and points (such as 10 PT).
 The higher the number, the thicker the paper for that "type" of paper.
 Paper weights in commercial printing can be very confusing.
 For example, a sheet of 20# bond (probably what you use on your copy machine) is about the same thickness as a sheet of 50# offset.
 A more meaningful measurement is to pay attention to is a paper's caliper.
-Case Paper Company has a downloadable chart as a PDF form that you may find useful to better understand the various paper weight terminology used in commercial printing.
+See the paper caliper chart.

 Three general paper thickness categories used to describe the basis weight of matching stationery papers are writing, text and cover weight papers.
 They are commonly used for a company's matching letterhead, envelope, business cards and other collateral items.

 Writing Paper - a letterhead-weight stock, typically 24# or 28# writing, and often has a watermark.

 Text Paper - is thicker than a writing paper, but not as thick as a cover paper (card stock).
 Text-weight stationery paper is usually a 70# or 80# text.

 Cover Paper - a card stock paper, such as those used for a business card or report cover.
 They are usually an 80# cover weight, although some brands of paper offer cover weight paper that is as thin as a 65# cover or as thick as a 100# cover or heavier.